tautaus/learning-note/CPP notes/Pointers and Memory.md

 - The unique pointer: the function will take the ownership from the original pointer and delete the value after UNLESS we pass in the unique pointer by reference.
 - The shared pointer: the function will be a shared owner to the resource and might delete the value UNLESS we pass in the reference.

-One thing we need to be cautious of is that when we receive a return value, figure out if we borrow\share\own exclusively the ownership to the resource before make any changes.
-Using a smart pointer will rescue us from it.
+One thing we need to be cautious of is that when we pass in arguments or receive a return value, figure out if we borrow\share\own exclusively the ownership to the resource before make any changes.
+Using a smart pointer will rescue us from the problem.